Read our frequently asked questions on the agreed new contract deal for junior doctors.

 There are a significant number of changes that were agreed as part of the revised contract, as outlined in the framework agreement.
 Many of these require changes to software systems, rotas or operational processes.

-As such, the staggered approach agreed provides the certainty that there will not be immediate upheaval to the work schedules and rotas trainees have received for August, and already begun to plan their lives around.
+As such, the staggered approach provides minimal disruption to trainees.
 It also allows the BMA to work collaboratively with employing organisations to ensure that these changes and enhancements are adopted as intended over a set timeframe, reducing the likelihood of serious implementation issues arising, as was a major concern raised by many trainees previously.

 The parties are in agreement that pay protection for these trainees will use and update the 2016 transitional schedule to ensure that these trainees can move to the 2016 terms in a fair and equitable manner, which ensures they will not earn less than they did prior to transition.